muccg/rdrf/docs/cdes.rst

 Derived Data Element (DDE)
 --------------------------

-*IF* a calculated field, a fragment of javascript outlined in :ref:`calculated fields <calculatedfields>`.
+*IF* a calculated field, a fragment of javascript outlined in :ref:`Derived Data Elements <datatypes>`.
 Leave blank if not a calculated field.